 More About Preserved Lemons

-Preserved lemons, simply put, are lemons which have been preserved in salt and their own juices.
+Preserved lemons, simply put, are lemons that have been preserved in salt and their own juices.
 They're an essential ingredient in Moroccan cooking and show up in a great many dishes, where they impart a uniquely pungent and salty lemon flavor.
 Some cooks may be tempted to try using a regular, fresh lemon instead, but it's a poor substitute as it lacks the mellowed essence which is unique to preserved lemons.

 Fortunately, making your own preserved lemons is quite easy and simply requires patience, as the lemons will need to cure for a month or longer before they can be used.
 If you're outside of Morocco and can't find the sweet Mediterranean or Moroccan variety, then try using Eureka, Meyer or other lemon variety of your choosing.